gumaerc-testorg/3.091sc-fall-2010/content/pages/crystalline-materials/15-introduction-to-crystallography.md

 Before starting this session, you should be familiar with:

-*   Semiconductor properties and behavior ([Session 14]({{< baseurl >}}/pages/electronic-materials/14-semiconductors))
+*   Semiconductor properties and behavior ({{% resource_link f218eec6-2b6b-13b4-b233-61a7fc3abb81 "Session 14" %}})
 *   Basic geometry in 2D and 3D
-*   Bond angles and lengths in molecules ([Session 11](/courses/materials-science-and-engineering/3-091sc-introduction-to-solid-state-chemistry-fall-2010/bonding-and-molecules/11.-the-shapes-of-molecules))
+*   Bond angles and lengths in molecules ({{% resource_link 42a1890e-d13b-2cc6-5e88-6c8f69ce55f5 "Session 11" %}})

 ### Looking Ahead

-This session introduces the cubic unit cells, a key framework for discussing atomic-level processes in solids throughout this module and in later topics, such as Diffusion ([Session 24]({{< baseurl >}}/pages/reactions-and-kinetics/24-diffusion)) and Solid Solutions ([Session 33]({{< baseurl >}}/pages/solid-solutions/33-unary-phase-diagrams) onwards).
-The next module on Amorphous Solids ([Session 21]({{< baseurl >}}/pages/amorphous-materials/21-introduction-to-glasses) onwards) discusses non-crystalline materials in more detail, contrasting their structure and properties with the ordered solids studied here.
+This session introduces the cubic unit cells, a key framework for discussing atomic-level processes in solids throughout this module and in later topics, such as Diffusion ({{% resource_link 7fb92f46-c7f6-d1e9-ef01-16c44534f2c7 "Session 24" %}}) and Solid Solutions ({{% resource_link ca8d17e3-3c26-884a-7904-68ea3eee4bed "Session 33" %}} onwards).
+The next module on Amorphous Solids ({{% resource_link 1d01a4a6-fa92-2854-cead-1f61b1189649 "Session 21" %}} onwards) discusses non-crystalline materials in more detail, contrasting their structure and properties with the ordered solids studied here.

 ### Learning Objectives